RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Contact information to enable the CA or RA to communicate with the sponsor when required.

+These certificates shall be issued only to authorized devices under the subscribing organization’s control.
+In the case a human sponsor is changed, the new sponsor shall review the status of each device under his/her sponsorship to ensure it is still authorized to receive certificates.
+The CPS shall describe procedures to ensure that certificate accountability is maintained.
+See section 9.6.3 for subscriber responsibilities.

 The identity of the sponsor shall be authenticated by:

 - Verification of digitally signed messages sent from the sponsor using a certificate issued under this policy; or